-Think grand and colorful pandals, delicious and sacred bhogs, and Dhunuchi dance celebrations to uproarious dhaak beats.
+Think grand and colourful pandals, delicious and sacred bhogs, and Dhunuchi dance celebrations to uproarious dhaak beats.
 That’s what Durga Pujo of West Bengal is all about!
 That’s the one time of the year when Kolkata visibly turns into the City of Joy.
 They set up huge pandals, each decorated very intricately, with a unique theme, narrating its own tale.
 Enjoying Durga Puja in Kolkata is definitely a once-in-a-lifetime experience!
-Head there to visit the best Dussehra celebration in India.
+Head here to visit the best Dussehra celebration in India.

 - Things to do: Apart from enjoying the lively pandals, you can head to the traditional Bonedi Bari pujas and explore the vivids shades of the festival in the 400-year old palaces the city boasts.